tock/tock/doc/OTA_app/OTA_app_system_document.md

 ## Designe overview of OTA app

-OTA (On The Air) app project starts with the aim to make OTA as a general standard independent to specific operating systems.
+OTA (Over The Air) app project starts with the aim to make OTA as a general standard independent to specific operating systems.
 As IoT devices (e.g., smart watch, smart home appliance, smart farm, autonomous driving, smart building) are getting increased, we need to consider